10 of the Top Persecutors of Christians Around the World Today

 The word “haram” means forbidden, and Boko Haram’s belief is that any sort of Western influence is heresy, especially Christianity.
 To this end, Boko Haram has conducted raids, bombings and assassinations against any target it deems Western, especially churches and schools.
 They have taken out contracts on influential Christian leaders and are also at war with the Nigerian government.

 In northern Nigeria’s Middle Belt area, the latest threat to Christian communities may arguably be even worse than Boko Haram: the Hausa-Fulani Muslim Herdsman.
 Clashes with militants among the predominantly Muslim group have claimed thousands of Christian lives as they raze entire villages and brutally kill and rape.
-However, unlike the atrocities and attacks of Boko Haram, Fulani violence has gone relatively unreported in national news headlines.
+However, unlike the atrocities and attacks of Boko Haram, The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. violence has gone relatively unreported in national news headlines.

 Islamic Oppression is one of the most widely recognized sources of persecution for Christians in the world today—and it continues to spread—aiming to bring many parts of the world under Sharia Law.
 The movement, which often results in Islamic militancy and persecution of Christians, is expanding in Asia (Philippines, Bangladesh, Indonesia) and Africa (Egypt, Nigeria, Somalia).